whizard/bazel-talk-2023/README.md

 **Building Go Services With Bazel - Four Years Later**

-It was given to the Utah Go User'sM eetup on February 21, 2023.
+It was given at the Utah Go User's Meetup on February 21, 2023.

 ---
 ## Example Go Workspace

-This repository contains a Bazel workspace to build two simple go services.
-It also build container images for the services and pushes them to Dockerhub.
+This repository contains some examples of Bazel workspaces.
+The first workspace `phase1` demostrates how to build two simple go services.

+The second workspace `phase2` demonstrates how to build container images for a simple go service and pushe it to Dockerhub.